chtoucas/Narvalo.NET/docs/Issues.md

 Current works
 =============

-- Add Narvalo.Reliability and Narvalo.Reliability.Facts to Make projects (see also OpenCover below).
-- Check that moving EnableGendarme form Narvalo.Common.props to Make.CustomAfter.props
-  didn't break anything.
 - DocFX:
   * External links via `<see cref="!:" />` are not understood by docfx.
-  * NamespaceDocs are not understood by docsfx.
+  * NamespaceDocs are not understood by docfx, rewrite needed.
-  * `<content markup="commonmark">` is not understood.
+  * `<content markup="commonmark">` is not understood, rewrite needed.
-  * Reference the MSDN package without version
+  * Reference the MSDN package without version attached.
   * Build tasks (clean, build)
 - Migrate from StyleCop to StyleCop.Analyzers.
   * Disable StyleCop: set `StyleCopEnabled` to `false` (see `Package.StyleCop.targets`).